irinaz/vpge_profile/README.md

 Description
 ---

-This is a fork main installation profile for VPGE platform.
+This is a fork main installation profile for VPGE platform, including VPGE and Diversityworks

 Accessibility
 ---